While we’ve been busy counting down the days until summer vacation, something has been steadily creeping up on us– inflation.

 The current average cost of airfare has increased by 7%, costing Americans around $330 for a domestic roundtrip.
 While the average cost for an international roundtrip flight comes in at around $880.

 One great price comparison tool available to travelers is Google Flights.
 Google Flights is a unique search engine that allows you to compile flights from many major airlines all in one place.
-The website will allow you to search from multiple airports, set up price change alerts, and search for the most affordable destinations from your location.
+The website will allow you to search from multiple airports, set up price change alerts, and search for the cheapest flight destinations from your location.

 Get Travel Insurance